 Deep cervical artery

-The deep cervical artery passes posteriorly above the eight cervical spinal nerve between the transverse process of the seventh cervical vertebra and then ascends to the deep muscles of the neck and back.
+The deep cervical artery passes posteriorly above the 8th cervical spinal nerve between the transverse process of the seventh cervical vertebra (C7) and then ascends to the deep muscles of the neck and back.

-In the neck the deep cervical artery gives off several spinal branches that supply the spinal cord, and muscular branches to supply the deep muscles in the neck and upper back.
+In the neck, the deep cervical artery gives off several spinal branches that supply the spinal cord, as well as muscular branches to supply the deep muscles in the neck and upper back.

-To sum up, the deep cervical artery supplies the deep muscles of the neck and back, as well as the cervical spinal cord.
+To sum up, the deep cervical artery supplies deep muscles of the neck and upper back, as well as the cervical part of the spinal cord.